Writer's block

 Writer's block is a non-medical condition, primarily associated with writing, in which an author is either unable to produce new work or experiences a creative slowdown.

-Writer's Block has various degrees of severity, from difficulty in coming up with original ideas to being unable to produce work for years.
-This condition is not solely measured by time passing without writing, it is measured by time passing without productivity in the task at hand.
-Writer's block has been an acknowledged problem throughout recorded history.
+Writer's block has various degrees of severity, from difficulty in coming up with original ideas to being unable to produce work for years.
+This condition is not solely measured by time passing without writing; it is measured by time passing without productivity in the task at hand.
+Writer's block has been an acknowledged problem throughout recorded history and many experience it.